A general multi-scale description of metastable adaptive motion across fitness valleys: Proofs

 \subsection{Proof of Theorem \ref{Thm:main} and Corollary \ref{Cor:main}}

 We have now assembled all the tools to finish the proof of Theorem \ref{Thm:main} and Corollary \ref{Cor:main}.

 Note that, with the notation from the proof of Lemma \ref{lem:equilibriumSize}, all following considerations are only valid up to the stopping time $S^K_\eps\land\sigma^K_\eps$, for sufficiently small $\eps$.
-Since we have seen previously that $T^K\leq S^K_\eps\land\sigma^K_\eps$ with probability converging to one, as $K\to\infty$, we do not condition on this anymore in the following.
+Since we have seen previously that $T^K_\fix\leq S^K_\eps\land\sigma^K_\eps$ with probability converging to one, as $K\to\infty$, we do not condition on this anymore in the following.
 Moreover, constants $c$ and $C$ may vary throughout the proof but are always assumed to satisfy $0<c,C<\infty$.

 Both results assume that the initial conditions $(\beta^K(0))_{K\geq0}$ compose an asymptotic ESC associated to the coexisting traits $\v\subset V$.
-In a first step, we study the time until the fixation of the first mutant trait outside of $V_\a:=V_\a(\v)$, i.e.\ $T^K:=T^K_\fix$.
+In a first step, we study the time until the fixation of the first mutant trait outside of $V_\a:=V_\a(\v)$, i.e.\ $T^K_\fix$.
 Corollary \ref{cor:mutantArrivals} implies that, for all traits $w\in V\backslash V_\alpha$ such that all shortest paths $\g:\v\to v$ only pass through unfit traits, new mutants of this trait arise approximately according to a Poisson point process with rate $\tilde{R}_v$.
 By assumption, $\b^K_w(0)=0$, for all $K>K_0$ and $w\in V\backslash V_\a$, i.e.\ all traits outside of $V_\a$ are initially extinct.
 As a result, individuals of such traits $w$ are only present due to the above incoming mutations.

-We now argue why it suffices to consider traits $w\in V\backslash V_\a$ such that $f(w,\v)>0$ and $d(\v,w)=L(\v)$, i.e.\ the $w\in V_\mut:=V_\mut(\v)$, as candidates to reach $\b^K_w=1/\a$ first and trigger the stopping time $T^K$.
+We now argue why it suffices to consider traits $w\in V\backslash V_\a$ such that $f(w,\v)>0$ and $d(\v,w)=L(\v)$, i.e.\ the $w\in V_\mut:=V_\mut(\v)$, as candidates to reach $\b^K_w=1/\a$ first and trigger the stopping time $T^K_\fix$.

 For all $w$ such that $\lalpha<d(\v,w)<L(\v)$, the definition of $L(\v)$ yields $f(w,\v)<0$.
-Therefore, the descendants of a mutant of such traits can be bounded from above by a subcritical birth-death process that dies out within a finite time with probability 1.
+Therefore, the descendants of a mutant of such traits can be bounded from above by a subcritical birth-death process with rates that do not depend on $K$, that dies out within a finite time with probability 1.
 As a result,

 For $w$ such that $d(\v,w)=L(\v)$ and $f(w,\v)<0$, the same argument can be applied.

 Finally, for all $w$ such that $d(\v,w)>L(\v)$, for all $T<\infty$, Corollary \ref{cor:mutantArrivals} implies that the arrival time of the first $w$ mutant, $T^{(1)}_w$, satisfies